Staubgeborener/Klipper-Backup/docs/automation.md

-There are a couple different methods for automating backups you can choose to use one/both or none its up to you.
+There are a couple different methods for automating backups.
+You can choose to use one, all of them or none its up to you.

 ## Backup on boot
 1. Create the service file in systemd